shopgun/verso-browser/README.md

 # Verso

-A library for layout out book-like content.
+A multi-paged viewer for browsers.
 See `kitchensink/example1.html` for how it works.